LeonKuhne/phusycs/readme.md

 ### todo
+- press 'r' to add random velocity to selected particles:w
+- press 's' to solo edge
+- press 'm' to mute edge
 - show speeds of particles when paused
 - allow drag on orbiting particles to adjust orbit radius & angle
 - change timeline to slider and allow adjusting playhead
-- press 'r' to add random velocity to selected particles:w
-- press 'm' to mute edge
 - pick particle speed from beat (eg 1/4t), key/octave, or bar/beat
 - type in particle speed and angle
 - export audio